 The following continuous time averaged values are computed by a dedicated real-time task on MVME CPU board.
-They are used when the DTT mirror command is calculated through the STRAP sensor device:
+They are used when the DTT mirror command is calculated based on STRAP and/or NIR-TT sensor data:

-- DTT mirror command derived from the high voltage output command of the AdOpt HVC board. - APDs sensor centroids derived from the acquired four APD counts.
+- DTT mirror command derived from the high voltage output command of the AdOpt HVC board. - APDs sensor centroids derived from the acquired four APD counts - NIR-TT ROIs centroids or correlation outputs (see [AD12])